ograff/Website/content/about.md

 Oliver wants to get more involved in contributing to open source projects, and learning about pentesting / security.
-Oliver got his Private Pilot Certificate in April of 2016, and plans to get back in the left seat sometime soon&trade;.
+Oliver got his Private Pilot Certificate in April of 2016, and recently got his Instrument Rating in June of 2022!